 These cases are “never events,” meaning in an ordinary, prudent environment they should never happen.
 Negligence, carelessness, irresponsibility, and incompetence contribute to most medical malpractice cases in Maryland.
 If a practitioner or medical facility caused your injuries, you may have grounds for a lawsuit.

 Should you suspect this at a hospital, start recording your experience.
 Document details such as the names of your physician and nurses, the name of the health care center, dates of treatments, and what you believe happened.
 Switch doctors to seek a second opinion on your medical condition.
 Then, contact Malloy Law Offices, LLC, for a free consultation.

 When you contact our firm for assistance, our Bethesda personal injury attorneys will visit you at home or in the hospital if you cannot make it to our office.
 We will review your story, investigate the health care center and let you know if your claim has merit.
 If we accept your case, we will take care of filing paperwork and other legal processes on your behalf.

 A conversation with one of our Bethesda medical malpractice attorneys could change your life.
 Let us explain the laws in Maryland that may give you and your family the right to file a claim for financial compensation.
 The at-fault party could owe you for your medical bills, pain and suffering, and mental anguish associated with medical malpractice.
 A doctor or hospital could also owe you additional damages for a loved one’s wrongful death.
 Learn more about your case today.
-Schedule a consultation online with our medical malpractice lawyer or by calling (888) 497-5173.
+Schedule a consultation online with our medical malpractice lawyer or by contacting us.